- Director, Structural Biology Initiative

 Dr. Gardner received his Ph.D. in Molecular Biophysics and Biochemistry from Yale University in 1995 and was a postdoctoral researcher at the University of Toronto.
 He joined UT Southwestern in 1998 as the inaugural W.W.
 Caruth Jr. Scholar in Biomedical Research and was later named the Virginia Lazenby O’Hara Chair in Biochemistry.
 At CUNY, in addition to directing the ASRC Structural Biology Initiative, Dr. Gardner is the Einstein Professor of Chemistry and Biochemistry at The City College of New York.
-He is also involved in different roles with several biotech companies (Peloton Therapeutics, Inc.; Optologix, Inc.) in varying roles and currently serves on the Advisory Council for LifeSci NYC to promote the biotech environment in NYC.
+He has also been involved in founding several biotech companies (Peloton Therapeutics, Inc.; Optologix, Inc.) in varying roles and currently serves on the Advisory Council for LifeSci NYC to promote the biotech environment in NYC.

 Dr. Gardner has organized many national and international conferences in the fields of structural biology and biochemistry, including the 2014 International Conference for Magnetic Resonance in Biological Systems.
 His honors include a Searle Scholars’ Award, a GRC Chairs’ Hall of Fame designation from the Gordon Research Conferences and awards in both teaching and mentorship from the UT Southwestern Medical Center.